This appendix establishes consistent standards and safe operating practices for Utility Vehicles owned or leased by the

 - triangular slow moving vehicle emblem visible from rear;

-- departmental identification displayed horizontally on each side and rear; and
+- departmental identification displayed horizontally on each side and rear.

 - Departmental identification consists of at least two alpha characters and three number digits that are a minimum of 3" in height, reflective and of a contrasting color to the background color.

-- Utility vehicles operated for six (6) months or less are required to have departmental identification displayed on the rear at a minimum.
+- Utility vehicles operated for six (6) months or more are required to have departmental identification displayed on the rear at a minimum.

 - Exception: Utility vehicles displaying valid motor vehicle license plates on the front and rear issued by the Minnesota Department of Public Safety.